May 17, 2021

 Mayo has found the specific Bible and points out to the myopic Raft that his brother simply wanted him to read what he had circled, Romans 12:19—his plea to not seek revenge along with a personal handwritten scribble for Raft.
 Cue the Ave Maria melody.
 It is the start of Raft's transformation.
 Burr, the elephant in the room, shows relief in his soft, boxy face.
 Imagine his surprise when face to face with the smoldering, bleeding Morgan, whose revenge is unsuccessful but proves that one may survive a header off a speeding train.
 Raft's rooftop neon company sign is the next staging area for the usual Hollywood chase upwards to nowhere.
 The viewer expects the obligatory death plunge by Burr, only bouncing a couple of times after hitting the pavement.
 But it becomes a science lesson that rain and electricity should not simultaneously come together.
 Fried Burr-ito.

 Note: A particularly cruel and startling segment involves Raft's trusted employee, Lockhart, his trucking dispatch officer.
 It is a dark evening when he makes his way to his car.
 It will not start.
 The distributor wires have been cut.
 Burr is hiding in the shadows waiting for his moment.
 Lockhart is spooked and stumbles backward under a truck's trailer.
-Burr calmly approaches and kicks the jack away that is suspending the trailer.
-Added to the film's assumption ranks is the trailer's extended support wheels must be inoperable and a jack is needed.
+Burr calmly approaches and kicks the jack away which is suspending the trailer.

 No comments: